ravikumaryalla/vite-host-reloader/README.md

-# vite-host-reloader
+# vite-mfe-host-reloader

 🔄 **Reload the host application automatically when any micro-frontend remote changes during development.**

-`vite-host-reloader` is a Vite plugin built for **micro-frontend architectures** where multiple Vite dev servers (host + remotes) run in parallel.
+`vite-mfe-host-reloader` is a Vite plugin built for **micro-frontend architectures** where multiple Vite dev servers (host + remotes) run in parallel.

 When a remote (submodule) changes, the plugin notifies the host via **WebSockets**, triggering a **full reload of the host app** — no more manual browser refreshes.